 MDA will send you your registration certificate by mail or e-mail.
 Please allow up to 2 weeks to receive your registration if you are using a Social Security Number (SSN) to register.
 Please allow up to 6 weeks if you are registering with a Minnesota Tax ID number.

-Q: What information will I need to provide to obtain registration?
+Q: What information will I need to provide to become registered?

 A: You will need to provide your name, address, and contact information.
 You will also need to provide your social security number or a Minnesota Tax ID number.
 Finally, you will need to sign and date the registration form attesting that you have taken the training and understand and will follow the Cottage Food Law.